swcarpentry/training-course/_submissions/round-12/talkpage.md

 -   Here are some suggestions for plain text editors:
     -   [Notepad ++](http://notepad-plus-plus.org/) - (Windows) Great for multiple languages, including R, Python, and SQL.
     -   [Nano](http://www.nano-editor.org/download.php) - (Windows/Linux) Often used as a Vim alternative at bootcamps.
 Integrates nicely with Gitbash on windows.
+-   Here are some of round 12's Text Editor suggestions:
+	-   [Atom](http:// atom.io)  - (Cross-Platform) Multiple people have recommended Atom as a text editor.
+This utility has won people over with its real-time preview capabilities, helpful functions, minimal configuration needs, and neat integration into GitHub.(H/T Martin Bentley for the first rec)
     -   Add your Favorite Text Editor Here!

 -  Tutorials
     -   [This](http://markdowntutorial.com/)
      is a nice (interactive) introduction to the basics of markdown.
      Note that new parts of the lesson appear below the current one, so scroll down after completing a task.
+	- [R Markdown Cheat Sheet](http://shiny.rstudio.com/articles/rm-cheatsheet.html)  - Although part of it is R specific, most of the markdown content is the same as GitHub (h/t Jeremy Gray).

 ## Github Pages